cha-noong/EfficientDet_CustomDataset/readme.md

 Training EfficientDet is a painful and time-consuming task.
 You shouldn't expect to get a good result within a day or two.
 Please be patient.

-Check out this [tutorial](tutorial/train_shape.ipynb) if you are new to this.
-You can run it on colab with GPU support.

 ### 1. Prepare your dataset